Ballistic missile defence

 NATO successfully installs and tests the command and control architecture for the soon to be announced Interim Capability at Allied Air Command in Ramstein, Germany.

-At the Chicago Summit, Allies declare the Interim NATO BMD Capability, which is an operationally significant first step, offering the maximum coverage within available means to defend the populations, territory and forces across southern NATO Europe against a ballistic missile attack.
+At the Chicago Summit, Allies declare the Interim NATO BMD Capability, which is an operationally significant first step.

 First US Aegis destroyer stationed in Rota, Spain in February; second US Aegis destroyer stationed in Rota in June.